dexie/dexie-website/cloud/docs/custom-emails.md

 1. You have a purchased subscription (prod version and not just the free version).
 This can be purchased in [Dexie Cloud Manager](https://manager.dexie.cloud)
 2. You have enabled _Use custom Email Settings_ in [Dexie Cloud Manager](https://manager.dexie.cloud) and configured it against an SMTP server.

-If any of these criterias aren't met, templates can still be edited and pushed but they will not be used by the service.
+If any of these criterias aren't met, templates can still be edited but they will not be able to push to the service.

 ## Editing Email Templates